-Vanderhoof B.C., Canada is a recreation community in the heart of the Nechako Valley resting on the great shores of the mighty Nechako River in Northern BC, Canada.
-The region includes the upper Stuart area where Trumpeter swans winter and Fraser Lake which is called the “Swan Capital of the world”.
+Vanderhoof, BC, Canada is located in the heart of the Nechako Valley resting on the great shores of the mighty Nechako River in Northern BC, Canada.
+The Nechako River is located on the direct flight path of the "Pacific Flyway" which is a well documented route used by thousands of migrating birds.

 Activities and attractions most enjoyed in and around Vanderhoof and the surrounding areas includes hiking, mountain biking, horseback riding, sport fishing, off roading, birdwatching (birding), day tripping, canoeing, river kayaking, golfing and xc skiing, snowmobiling, and snowshoeing.

 A few of the more popular activity and sightseeing destinations located in and around Vanderhoof, British Columbia includes the Home Lake Hiking Trail, Ferland Park, Waterlily Lake Trails, Omineca Hiking Trail, Greer Creek Falls Hiking Trail, Telegraph Wilderness Trail and the Riverside Park Nature Trail.

 The most visited natural sightseeing attractions, historical sites and cultural venues in and around Vanderhoof British Columbia includes the Heritage Village, Vanderhoof Community Museum, Nechako White Sturgeon Conservation Centre, Sai'kuz First Nation Park and the Nechako Bird Sanctuary.